ryanlovett/keymaster/README.md

     mkdir certificates
     ```

- 1. Prepare the environment. docker is run with an output directory mounted to the path `/certificates` within the container.
+ 1. Prepare the environment.
+The certificates output directory is mounted to the path `/certificates` within the container.

     ```bash
     KEYMASTER="docker run --rm -v $(pwd)/certificates/:/certificates/ cloudpipe/keymaster"